 Combined with good lighting, these cropping techniques will let you get creative.
 And you won’t compromise the quality of your work.

-To elevate your close up photography, focus on lighting, storytelling, foregrounds, and expressions.
-With these elements, you’ll take authentic and eye-catching photos of any subject.
+To elevate your close-up photography, focus on lighting, storytelling, foregrounds, and expressions.
+You’ll take authentic and eye-catching photos of any subject with these elements.

 Check out our Profit from Portraits ebook to take your portraiture to the next level!